 Please review the information on this page before ordering cleaning products from the Department of Buildings and General Services (BGS).
 You may also return to the COVID-19 Resource Page or contact BGS if you have questions.

-- The Department of Buildings and General Services (BGS) is responsible for disinfecting frequenty touched surfaces in common areas and cleaning bathrooms.
-Contractors are utilized in leased buildings and some State buildings not maintained by BGS.
+- The Department of Buildings and General Services (BGS) is responsible for disinfecting frequently touched surfaces in common areas and cleaning bathrooms.

-- Agencies and departments are responsible for cleaning personal workspaces and disinfecting shared workspaces, tools, and equipment and shared vehicles used for work purposes.
+- Agencies and departments are responsible for cleaning personal workspaces, shared workspaces, tools, and equipment.

-- BGS will supply agencies and departments with cleaning products and approved disinfectants to support their in-person operations in State facilities.
+- BGS will supply agencies and departments with cleaning products to support their in-person operations in State facilities.

 Cleaning is a process that removes germs, dirt, and debris from surfaces or objects.
-Cleaning is recommended for personal workspaces that do not include shared tools or equipment.
+Cleaning is recommended for personal workspaces, common areas and bathrooms.

 Cleaning products and disinfectants serve different purposes, and it is important to choose the least hazardous cleaning product that will accomplish the task at hand.
 In general, disinfectants are more hazardous than cleaners.

 If you must disinfect, be sure to clean first.
-Frequent, effective cleaning is key.
-Disinfectants don't work on dirty surfaces.
-Viruses, bacteria, and fungi cling to dirt particles.
+Frequent, effective cleaning is key because viruses, bacteria, and fungi cling to dirt particles.

 Personal Protective Equipment (PPE) and Hazard Communication